jerryhgladinet/docs/host_centrestack/source/chapter02.rst

 Advanced Settings
 --------------------

 For MSPs and the Tenant internal IT staff, there is a division of work and responsibility.
-Sometimes managed service provider does more work and has more responsibility and sometimes the Tenant IT staff has more.
+Sometimes managed service providers do more work and have more responsibility, but other times the Tenant IT staff has more.
 The Advanced Settings defines how the work is divided between these two entities.

 - View and edit group policy

-    Whether the Tenant itself (Tenant Administrator) can manage group policy
+    Whether the Tenant itself (Tenant Administrator) can manage group policy.

 - Allow Tenant to edit branding setting